fmarkovitsis/RVV_ext/README.md

 ## 🎯 Project Overview

 This project implements a dedicated Vector Processing Unit (VPU) compliant with the RISC-V Vector Extension (RVV) specification.
-Designed to interface with a standard scalar RISC-V core, this extension unlocks data-level parallelism for tasks such as matrix operations, signal processing, and machine learning.
+Having as a basis a working implementation of RISC-V, operating on the Zedboard FPGA, the RVV extension was also added to the circuit to enable parallel computing with multiple data.
+These operations can be used for matrix operations, signal processing and artificial intelligence.

 <table>
 <tr>